 1. Tether (USDT)

 USDT is a stablecoin that uses the US Dollar as its reserve currency.
-It is created and managed by Tether, a company based in the United States.
+It was created and managed by Tether, a company based in the United States.
 Transactions in USDT are settled through Tethers holdings of US Dollars in bank accounts.

 2. USD Coin (USDC)